melbamorph/zoning/README.md

 2. Run `bundle install`.
 3. Run `bundle exec jekyll serve` and open `http://localhost:4000` to preview the site.

+If you encounter an error stating that the `just-the-docs` theme could not be found, make sure you are running Jekyll via Bundler so the required gems are loaded.

 ## License

 This project is released under the [MIT License](LICENSE).